Richard Sax - Chairman, Foundation Governor

 Anthony O'Brien - Staff Governor

 Anthony was born in Cork in the Republic of Ireland and was educated by the Presentation Brothers in Colaiste an Spioraid Naoimh.
-He attended Cork Institute of Technology where he recieved a certificate, diploma and degree in software engineering.
+He attended Cork Institute of Technology where he received a certificate, diploma and degree in software engineering.
 He then attended University College Cork where he completed a PGDE in mathematics and IT.
 He taught in The Howard School in Rainham where he held a number of roles including Gifted and Talented Co-ordinator, Deputy Head of Year and Deputy Head of Maths prior to taking the role of Head of Faculty for Mathematics and ICT at The Skinners' Kent Academy.